hadley/crantastic/README.markdown

 ## Coding conventions

-The [YARD](http://github.com/lsegal/yard/tree/master) meta-tag formatting format is usued for documentation, whenever it feels necessary.
+The [YARD](http://github.com/lsegal/yard/tree/master) meta-tag formatting format is used for documentation, whenever it feels necessary.

 ## Development